 William Matthew Flinders Petrie is the First ‘‘Real’’ Biblical Archaeologist.
-Petrie was born in England in 1853 and raised in a Christian household, and was educated at home.
+Petrie was born in England in 1853, raised in a Christian household, and educated at home.
 He had no formal education.
-His father taught his son how to survey accurately; laying the foundation for his archaeological career.
-At the age of eight, he was tutored in French, Latin, and Greek.
-Until he had a collapse and was taught at home.
+His father taught his son how to survey accurately, laying the foundation for his archaeological career.
+At the age of eight, he was tutored in French, Latin, and Greek until he had a collapse and was taught at home.

 He also ventured his first archaeological opinion aged eight.
-When friends visiting the Petrie family were describing the unearthing of the Brading Roman Villa in the Isle of Wight.
+When friends visiting the Petrie family were describing the unearthing of the Brading Roman Villa on the Isle of Wight.
 The boy was horrified to hear the rough shoveling out of the contents; and protested that the earth should be pared away, inch by inch; to see all that was in it and how it lay.
-“All that I have done since,” he wrote when he was in his late seventies; “was there to begin with.
-So true it is that we can only develop what is born in the mind.
-I was already in archaeology by nature”
+“All that I have done since,” he wrote in his late seventies, “was there, to begin with.
+So true it is that we can only develop what is born in mind.
+I was already in archaeology by nature.”

 William Matthew Flinders Petrie: Archaeology career

 Petrie initially honed his archaeological skills in Egypt.
 He was nearly forty years old when, in 1890, he was hired by the Palestine Exploration Fund.
 And began excavating at the site of Tell el-Hesi, located in what had once been the Southern Kingdom of Judah.
-But worth mentioning that he believed he’s excavating ancient Lachish.
-He actually followed the erranurs identification of the Tell that was made by Claude Reignier Conder and Herbert Kitchener when they surveyed the Holy Land between 1874-1877.
+But worth mentioning that he believed he was excavating ancient Lachish.
+He followed the erranurs identification of the Tell made by Claude Reignier Conder and Herbert Kitchener when they surveyed the Holy Land between 1874-1877.

-William Matthew Flinders Petrie Was First to Use Stratigraphy
+Flinders Petrie Was the First to Use Stratigraphy

-There Petrie became the first person in Palestine to excavate according to the methodology of stratigraphy.
-A seemingly obvious yet profound concept that had its origins in the geological principle of superposition.
-Unlike Edward Robinson who preceded him; Petrie realized that when succeeding cities are built directly on top of one another.
-Then they eventually form a man-made mound; or better said an ancient tell; the very tells that could be seen scattered across the landscape of the Holy Land.
+Petrie became the first person in Palestine to excavate according to the methodology of stratigraphy.
+A seemingly obvious yet profound concept originated in superposition’s geological principle.
+Unlike Edward Robinson, who preceded him, Petrie realized that when succeeding cities are built directly on top of one another.
+Then they eventually form a man-made mound, or better said, an ancient tell; the very tells that could be seen scattered across the landscape of the Holy Land.

-Moreover, Petrie realized, within those tells, the lower; or deeper, cities will always be earlier in time than the later, or upper, cities.
-Thus, as Petrie excavated from the top of the mound down; he was proceeding back in time; revealing the history of the tell and the many iterations of the city that lay within it.
-Sometimes uncovering thousands of years and numerous destructions and rebuildings.
+Moreover, Petrie realized, within those tells, the lower, or deeper, cities will always be earlier than the later, or upper, cities.
+Thus, as Petrie excavated from the top of the mound down, he was proceeding back in time, revealing the history of the tell and the many iterations of the city that lay within it—sometimes uncovering thousands of years and numerous destructions and rebuildings.

-From 1891, he worked on the temple of Aten at Tell-el-Amarna, discovering a 28 square meter New Kingdom painted pavement of gardens and animals and hunting scenes.
+From 1891, he worked on the temple of Aten at Tell-el-Amarna, discovering a 28 square meter New Kingdom-painted pavement of gardens, animals, and hunting scenes.
 This became a tourist attraction.
-But, as there was no direct access to the site; tourists wrecked neighboring fields on their way to it.
-This made local farmers deface the paintings; and it is only thanks to Petrie’s copies that their original appearance is known.
+But, as there was no direct access to the site, tourists wrecked neighboring fields on their way to it.
+This made local farmers deface the paintings, and it is only thanks to Petrie’s copies that their original appearance is known.

 William Matthew Flinders Petrie: The Creator of Pottery Typology

 Petrie also introduced the concepts of pottery typology and pottery seriation.
-Which he used the thousands of pieces of broken pottery he uncovered to determine the chronological date of the various levels.
-And of the different cities that lay one on top of another within the mound that he was excavating.
-Essentially, Petrie realized that pottery types go in and out of style; just as today’s fashions do.
+He used the thousands of pieces of broken pottery he uncovered to determine the chronological date of the various levels.
+And of the different cities that lay one on top of another within the mound he was excavating.
+Petrie realized that pottery types go in and out of style, just as today’s fashions do.
 And can therefore be used to help date the various cities and stratigraphical levels within a single tell.

 He extended this concept to cities and levels in other ancient mounds.
-Both nearby and farther away, reasoning that if similar types of pottery are found at different sites; the levels in which they are found at each site are likely to be contemporary.
-This point is especially important for eras before the existence of coins; which were not invented until 700 BCE in ancient Lydia, in what is now Turkey.
+Both nearby and farther away, reasoning that if similar types of pottery are found at different sites, the levels in which they are found at each site are likely to be contemporary.
+This point is significant for eras before coins, which were not invented until 700 BCE in ancient Lydia, Turkey.

 The results of Petrie’s excavations at Tell el-Hesi were published in collaboration with his American partner at the site, Frederick J. Bliss, as a book titled A Mound of Many Cities (1894).
-Petrie’s methods and the publication of his discoveries revolutionized the young field of biblical archaeology and firmly established his reputation as one of the founding fathers of the discipline.
+Petrie’s methods and the publication of his discoveries revolutionized the young field of biblical archaeology and firmly established his reputation as one of the discipline’s founding fathers.

 William Matthew Flinders Petrie: Tel Gamma

-From 1926 to 1927 Petrie excavated at Tel Gamma.
+From 1926 to 1927, Petrie excavated at Tel Gamma.
 The excavation began in the winter of 1926.
-36 years separated Petrie’s first excavation in Israel from his second excavation.
-It is likely that Petrie chose this mound because of his resemblance to Tel Hessi.
-The excavation report of the mound was the most elaborate report to be published in the Petrie excavations in Israel.
+Thirty-six years separated Petrie’s first excavation in Israel from his second excavation.
+Petrie likely chose this mound because of his resemblance to Tel Hessi.
+The excavation report of the mound was the most detailed report to be published in the Petrie excavations in Israel.

-From the report, you can learn about his excavation methods; his professional preferences and his methodical scientific approach.
+You can learn from the report about his excavation methods, professional preferences, and systematic scientific approach.
 Petrie dug for six months on the western side of the mound.
-His assumption was that this was the side facing the cool sea breeze.
+He assumed that this was the side facing the cool sea breeze.
 So that is where the important buildings will be found.
 This assumption was correct.

 William Matthew Flinders Petrie: Tel el-Farah

-At the northern end of the mound; on top of the Hyksos levee; Petrie unveiled a magnificent building known as the “Governor’s House”.
-A building with a paved courtyard surrounded by rooms; including a stove.
-The building which was destroyed by fire dates to the Late Bronze Age II.
+At the northern end of the mound, on top of the Hyksos levee, Petrie unveiled a magnificent building known as the “Governor’s House.”
+A building with a paved courtyard surrounded by rooms, including a stove.
+The building destroyed by fire dates to the Late Bronze Age II.
 Around the mound, Petrie uncovered eight burial fields with hundreds of graves.
-Some of the graves were found intact; with all the deceased’s belongings.
+Some graves were found intact, with all the deceased’s belongings.

 William Matthew Flinders Petrie: Tell el-Ajjul

 Between 1930–1934 and 1937–1938, Petrie excavated at Tell el-Ajjul, which is near Gaza.
-The excavation was conducted as part of the British School of Archeology in Egypt.
-Petrie came to the Tell for another excavation season, following the murder (in the 1860s) of his student and friend James Leslie Starkey, who was his chief aide in the excavations at the Tell.
+The excavation was conducted as part of Egypt’s British School of Archeology.
+Petrie came to the Tell for another excavation season following the murder (in the 1860s) of his student and friend James Leslie Starkey, who was his chief aide in the excavations at the Tell.

-To the east and west of the mound, large cemeteries were discovered that Petrie and Starki were the first to identify a new and unknown culture.
+To the east and west of the mound, large cemeteries were discovered.
+Petrie and Starki were the first to identify a new and unknown culture.
 Petrie called it the “copper age” because of the multitude of copper weapons found on the site (now called the Middle Bronze Age).
-One of the most interesting phenomena that Petrie discovered was the donkey burial with their owners in tombs.
+One of the most exciting phenomena that Petrie discovered was a burial of a donkey with their owners in tombs.
 Petrie identified the site as the Middle Bronze Age and the Late Bronze Age.
 This identification is not accepted today by archaeologists.